-PROPOSED DEVELOPMENT
+PROPOSED DEVELOPMENT/FUTURE LAND USE

 The Town of New Glarus has not chosen to designate any proposed land uses on a map at the time of completion of this plan.
-Instead, the town will rely on the goals and policies contained in this comprehensive plan, along with town and County ordinances, to guide the location of future land uses.
-The steering committee requests that the Plan Commission define heavy and light industrial for future development.
+Instead, the Town will rely on the goals and policies contained in this comprehensive plan, along with Town and County ordinances, to guide the location of future land uses.
+The steering committee requests that the Plan Commission defines heavy and light industrial uses for future development.